 On June 21, 2021, the Company announced the appointment of Matthew J. Kappers as Chief Executive Officer.
 Kappers will operate in the CEO role as an independent contractor for the period of June 15, 2021 through December 15, 2021.
 Kappers will be compensated at a monthly rate of \$12,500 and received an option grant to purchase 5,000,000 shares of common stock.
-The options vest on a monthly basis over the term of the CEO agreement.
+The options were fully vested pursuant to the Board of Directors consent, effective September 30, 2021.